kelvisfauza/finance-new/HR_PAYMENT_RETRY_SYSTEM.md

 # HR Payment Retry System

 ## Overview
 The HR Payments page now includes a comprehensive retry mechanism for failed mobile money payouts.
-When the GosentePay API fails to process a withdrawal, the system displays the failed payment with a retry button.
+When the GosentePay API fails to process a withdrawal, the system displays the failed payment with two options:
+1. **Retry Payout** - Attempts to process the payment through the API again
+2. **Pay Cash Instead** - Converts the payment to cash if API continues to fail

 ## Implementation Date
 March 3, 2026